aclark13861/Mountaineer/README.md

 **Next Steps**
 In the future I plan to
+* use a weather api
-* improve upon the map feature
+* create a map feature
 * improve user interactions

 ![Image Description](./images/Mountaineer_new.jpg)